-During VR Collaboration three types of sessions may exist: Informal, Classroom and Lecture.
-So for each type of session the user has a status that is determined according to its role (coordinator or participant).
-The coordinator is in a state that he sends camera movements and must ignore any camera movements from the other users (SendOnly), while all the other participants are in a state that they can only receive commands and cannot send any camera movements (ReceiveOnly).
-It is also possible to request the coordinator role, but only in a Classroom collaborative session, in a Lecture session this possibility is forbidden.
+During VR collaboration, three types of sessions may exist in our system: Informal, Classroom and Lecture.
+For each type of session, the users have a status that is determined according to their role (coordinator or participant).
+The user in the coordinator state defines camera movements and ignores any camera movements from the other users (SendOnly), while all other participants can only receive commands and cannot send any camera movements (ReceiveOnly).
+In a Classroom collaborative session, it is possible to request the coordinator role; in a Lecture session this possibility is forbidden.

 6. Conclusions

-A collaborative environment was developed to optimize the execution of large-scale engineering projects such as Offshore Engineering projects.
-Upon the integration of VR technologies into the workflow of the team workers we expect to improve the use of VR in Offshore Engineering projects, like presented in Figure 13.
-It is clear that the increase of visualization resources and techniques improve the quality of engineering projects, but users, in general, do not want to spend their time preparing their content to be visualized in other systems, especially in complex immersive multi-projection environments.
-CEE simplifies the daily job of the engineers, from running simulations on a Grid and visualizes its results on an immersive environment or on a desktop afterwards.
-A specialized web interface was created where users can start immersive or desktop collaborative sessions to accomplish his job.
+A collaborative environment was developed to optimize the execution of large-scale engineering projects, such as offshore engineering projects.
+With the integration of VR technologies into the workflows used by team members, we expect to improve the use of VR in offshore engineering projects, as illustrated in Figure 13.
+It is clear that better visualization resources and techniques improve the quality of engineering projects, but users, in general, do not want to spend much time preparing their content to be viewed in other systems, especially in complex immersive multi-projection environments.
+Our CEE simplifies the daily job of engineers, from running simulations on a grid to visualizing their results in an immersive environment or a desktop afterwards.
+A specialized web interface was created where users can start immersive or desktop collaborative sessions to accomplish their job.